 The program depends on gifts and support to continue this nontraditional entrepreneurship and apprenticeship program offering.
 Through sponsorship and providing participant internship, you can help continue this program and give exposure to future entrepreneurs and venture capitalist.

-Apprenticeship and Internship Opportunities
+Apprenticeship and Vocational Training Opportunities

 Dyad Electronics Works – A local electronics chain will train participants in electronics and electricity for up to 4 weeks.
 Successful completion of the onsite apprenticeship training are then transferred to other chain locations that are hiring for a permanent placement.